animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > Benzos are personality-disinhibiting.
 They have the same effect as alcohol.
 They're even similar to GHB, since both are GABA agonists.
 GHB also acts on the GHB receptor.
 All three predispose a horny person to making bad decisions, or good decisions based on a temporary need induced by confinement.
 >
-> However, perhaps there is a better alternative for those needs than drugs and janitors, which might've prevented what some might call a drug-induced date-accident.
+> However, perhaps there is a better alternative for those needs, in (1) treating them, rather than drugs, and (2) in self-treating them, rather than janitors.
+No drug-captivity-induced date-accident needed.

 I propose a new branch of medicine called intimacy healing, one with an ontology like: communications as a subset of intimacy healing, intimacy healing as a subset of medicine, with overlaps but distinction from sex work.